In high school my grades were lousy but I became a virtuoso doodler.

 In my six years as curator at the National Gallery of Canada I worked closely with designers and technicians in reinstalling the entire European & American collection, totalling some 20 rooms of paintings, sculpture and decorative arts from medieval through modern times.
 Some of the changes involved major reshaping of the spaces through the removing and building of walls, and the whole experience taught me everything I needed to know about paint colour, lighting, sightlines, labels, cases, bases and frames.
 I also worked on temporary exhibitions including my exhibition of Richard Hamilton prints, which toured Canada.

 In January 2013 I led a seminar/studio of talented architects in the production of twenty multimodal projects that can be seen on my Design Incubator website, where I describe my own role as that of a design producer.

-Feeling uncomfortable teaching things I hadn’t tried, I re-taught myself web design, and I launched the sites you can see on the home page.
-Most of those are personal products in which I served as web designer, author, photographer and audiocast host/producer.
-All of which makes me a little more entitled to an opinion about design, which I flout most publicly on my Slow Ottawa Pinterest board.
+Feeling uncomfortable teaching things I hadn’t tried, I re-taught myself web design for the first time since 2001, and I launched the sites you can see on the home page.
+Those are personal projects for which I served as web designer, author, photographer and audiocast host/producer.

 My Slow Ottawa Pinterest board has thousands of examples of great urban design.